Azure/azure-sdk-for-java/sdk/core/azure-core/README.md

 `PollerFlux` manages sending an initial service request and requesting processing updates on a fix interval until polling is cancelled or reaches a terminal state.

-### Configuring Client Builders
+### Configuring Builders

-Client builders are used to create service clients.
-They can be configured with a variety of options, including `HttpPipeline` and `HttpClient` for HTTP-based service clients and more general options such as `Configuration` and `endpoint`.
-To allow for simpler integration into frameworks such as Spring and to allow generic methods to be used for all client builders `azure-core` provides a set of interfaces that can be implemented to provide the necessary functionality.
+Builders are used to create service clients and some `TokenCredential` implementations.
+They can be configured with a variety of options, including `HttpPipeline` and `HttpClient` for HTTP-based clients and more general options such as `Configuration` and`endpoint`.
+To allow for simpler integration into frameworks such as Spring and to allow generic methods to be used for all builders `azure-core` provides a set of interfaces that can be implemented to provide the necessary functionality.

 #### HttpTrait<T>

-`HttpTrait<T>` contains methods for setting key configurations for HTTP-based service clients.
-This interface will allow you to configure the `HttpClient`, `HttpPipeline`, `HttpPipelinePolicy`s, `RetryOptions`, `HttpLogOptions`, and `ClientOptions` (preferable `HttpClientOptions` as it is more specific for HTTP-based service clients).
+`HttpTrait<T>` contains methods for setting key configurations for HTTP-based clients.
+This interface will allow you to configure the `HttpClient`, `HttpPipeline`, `HttpPipelinePolicy`s, `RetryOptions`, `HttpLogOptions`, and `ClientOptions` (preferably `HttpClientOptions` as it is more specific for HTTP-based service clients).

+For builders that expose `HttpTrait<T>`, if an `HttpPipeline` or `HttpClient` isn't set a default instance will be created based on classpath configurations and the `ClientOptions` based to the builder.
+This can cause confusion if you're expecting specific behavior for your client, such as using a proxy that wasn't loaded from the environment.
+To avoid this, it is recommended to always set the `HttpPipeline` or `HttpClient` in all clients if you're building if your configurations aren't based on the environment running the application.

 #### Credential Traits